-2. According to HospitalityNet, 85% of hoteliers predict a full financial recovery from the impact of covid related limits on travel, before the end of 2022.
+2. According to HospitalityNet, CBRE predicts a full financial recovery from the impact of covid related limits on travel in 2023.

-1. Experts predict that in 2022, more people will be taking local trips within their countries.
-51% of travelers said they prefer to visit places near their destinations while 24% prefer adventures while enjoying the local lifestyle.
+1. Forbes predicts that in 2023, more people will be taking local trips within their countries.
+59% of travelers said they prefer to visit places near their destinations while 90% prefer adventures while enjoying the local lifestyle.